Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/5-debugging-with-vitis-debugger.rst

 Debugging Standalone Applications with the Vitis Debugger
 =========================================================

-This chapter describes debug possibilities with the design flow you have already been working with.
+This chapter describes debugging possibilities with the design flow you have already been working with.
 The first option is debugging with software using the Vitis |trade| debugger.

 The Vitis debugger provides the following debug capabilities: